 When a bona fide financial exigency or the elimination of a program necessitates the reduction of the number of tenured faculty members, efforts shall be made to place the faculty members in other related faculty assignments.

-For University of Houston financial exigency policy, see pages 78-79.
+For University of Houston financial exigency policy, see pages 79-81 of the Faculty Handbook.

 Time in Rank